msheps03/ECE371H/README.md

   https://towardsdatascience.com/installing-tensorflow-with-cuda-cudnn-and-gpu-support-on-windows-10-60693e46e781

-Pip stuff:
+## Set-up and Installation
+This project utilizes `pipenv`, the package manager.
 Open a terminal in the project directory and..

-Install pipenv
+1. Install pipenv
-$pip install pipenv
+`pip install pipenv`
-Start a virtual environment specific to this project
+2. Start a virtual environment specific to this project `pipenv shell`
-$pipenv shell
-Install all packages from pipfile to the virtual environment
+3. Install all packages from pipfile to the virtual environment `pipenv install`

-$pipenv install
-Run the program
-$python3 main.py
+ Type `python3 main.py` to execute the program.